yuenherny/gdsc-ml-rcmd-system/GDSC-ML-Recommendation-Systems.md

 ![Recommendation System Overview](assets/recommendation-systems-overview.svg)

 ## Short Quiz 1
-1. Why wouldn you use recommendations systems?
+1. Why wouldn't you use recommendations systems?
     - A. You want to direct users to sponsored items.
     - B. You think you have to sprinkle ML on everything.
     - C. Having recommendation engine makes browsing content easier.
 (Answer)